verdaux/BookNotes/Phrases/Impressors.md

 - [ ] That is nothing more than a happy coincidence
 - [ ] I'm in all kinds of trouble
 - [ ] It's clearly a mixed ability group
+- [ ] The president declared a national emergency because of all the stolen hearts